auphofBSF/community-digikey-api-v3-lite/README.md

     return(( item.to_dict() for item in collection))

-#TODO: put a link to API
+#for further API info see https://developer.digikey.com/products
 #Look up order history ,see the API for other named arguments that can be passed to the order_history or other queries
 orderHistory = digiAPI.OrderDetails().order_history(start_date="2019-01-01", end_date="2020-01-01")